How To Make Your Own Championship Belt

 How To Make A Championship Belt

-The design inspiration for our Championship belt is one of the WWE World Heavyweight belts with world flags.
-The flags chosen for our belt represent the United States of America, Japan, Great Britain and Canada.
+The flags chosen for our belt represent the United States of America, Japan, Great Britain, and Canada.

 You know how sometimes when you are in search of the perfect crafting supply it doesn’t seem to be anywhere?
-We were able to find the flags on the Oriental Trading site here.
+I found the flags on the Oriental Trading site here.

 Supplies for making a Champion Ship Belt like the WWE Belt